A way to ensure timber is harvested legally

 Enforcing the requirements

-- failed to meet those obligations
+- fail to meet those obligations

-- provided misleading or inaccurate information.
+- provide misleading or inaccurate information.

-How MPI would administer the system
+How MPI will administer the legal harvest system

-MPI would handle the registration system and:
+MPI will handle the registration system and:

 - undertake fit and proper person assessments